The Science Case for Building a Band 1 Receiver Suite for ALMA: A Broad Range of Science Cases

 \subsubsection{Molecular Outflows from Young Stars}

 The Sub-millimeter Array (SMA) has proven to be a successful instrument for the study of the youngest molecular outflows and jets from the most deeply embedded sources (e.g. Hirano et al.\ 2006; Palau et al.\ 2006; Lee et al.\ 2007a,b, 2008, 2009).
-The detection of excitation from rotational transitions of the molecule SiO up to levels $J=$ 8--7, and CO up to $J=$ 3--2 have uniquely identified a molecular high-velocity jet-like component located within the outflow shell, which displays similarities to the optical forbidden line jets observed in T-Tauri stars (Hirano et al.\ 2006; Palau et al.\ 2006; Codella et al.\ 2007; Cabrit et al.\ 2007).
-These observations have provided a new probe of the launch of jets close to protostars and the mechanism of collimation in the earliest protostellar phase.
+The detection of excitation from rotational transitions of the molecule SiO up to levels $J=$ 8--7 and CO up to $J=$ 3--2 have uniquely identified a molecular high-velocity jet-like component located within the outflow shell.
+This component displays similarities to the optical forbidden line jets observed in T-Tauri stars (Hirano et al.\ 2006; Palau et al.\ 2006; Codella et al.\ 2007; Cabrit et al.\ 2007).
+These observations have provided a new probe of how jets are launched and collimated during the earliest protostellar phase.

-One unique opportunity offered by Band 1 is observation of the $J=$ 1--0 transition of the SiO molecule.
-The SiO (1--0) transition has not yet been detected nor surveyed around even the brightest molecular outflows, except using single-dish telescopes (Haschick \& Ho 1990).
-One feature of this line that may be potentially distinct from the high-J transitions is that the SiO J= 1--0, like CO J= 1--0, may be tracing the outer and more diffuse gas that can be easily excited by shocks, located on the outskirts of outflow shells.
-Potential morphological and kinematic studies of these interesting regions where the outflows interact with their own prenatal clouds could be contrasted with other transitions using knowledge of their excitation conditions.
-A cooperative search along with higher transitions and with other envelope tracers should prove fruitful with the broad frequency coverage of ALMA.
+One unique opportunity offered by Band 1 is observation of the $J=$ 1--0 transition of the SiO molecule at 43.424 GHz.
+This transition has not yet been detected nor surveyed around even the brightest molecular outflows, except using single-dish telescopes (Haschick \& Ho 1990).
+One feature of this line that may be potentially distinct from the higher-J transitions of SiO is that it may be tracing the outer and more diffuse gas located on the outskirts of outflow shells that can be easily excited by shocks.
+Potential morphological and kinematic studies of the regions where the outflows interact with their own pre-natal clouds could be contrasted with other transitions using knowledge of their excitation conditions.